-So far, evidence suggests the Variants of Concern transmit more easily than the original strain, meaning they are more contagious.
-While early research is not clear whether these new variants tend to cause more severe illness in an individual, there is concern about the impact on our communities if such a COVID-19 variant virus became common.
+So far, evidence suggests variants of concern spread more easily than the original strain, meaning they are more contagious.
+These new variants may also cause more severe illness.
 The increased spread of COVID-19 would result in more illness, hospitalizations and deaths.

-Symptoms are the same as the usual COVID-19, including cough, fever, shortness of breath, runny nose, sore throat, loss of sense of taste or smell, or other symptoms.
+Symptoms are the same as original COVID-19, including cough, fever, shortness of breath, runny nose, sore throat, loss of sense of taste or smell, or other symptoms.

-While the new COVID-19 Variants of Concern seem to spread more easily, they are believed to spread in the same way as the usual virus.
-This means that the same types of preventive strategies will be effective.
-However, the new variants can more easily take advantage of any relaxation of those preventive measures.
+While the variants of concern spread more easily, they spread in the same way as original COVID-19.
+This means the same types of preventive strategies will be effective.
+However, these variants can more easily take advantage of any relaxation of those preventive measures.

 These are all critical steps to preventing the spread of the virus, regardless of what strain it is.

 Variants now make up a significant proportion of COVID-19 cases in Alberta.
 If you test positive for COVID-19 you will receive an initial notification of your test results.
 You should assume you have a variant strain of COVID-19.